alan-turing-institute/AutisticaCitizenScience/project-management/agile-opensource-workflow.md

 ## Continuous development

-### 5. Sprint meetings every 2 weeks

-The team (made up of Fujitsu developers and Alan Turing members) have fortnightly agile sprint cycles, beginning with a retrospective of the previous sprint cycle and a sprint planning session in which some of the issues in the Fujitsu team's backlog are pulled into the sprint backlog - where the sprint backlog is the issues that will be covered in that sprint.

-*clarify the difference between sprint backlog and team backlog - done?*

-### 6. Publish demo
+### 5. Publish sprint report and video demonstration

-At the end of every 2 week sprint, the Fujitsu team will openly publish a video demonstration of the work they have achieved during the sprint.
+At the end of every 2 week sprint, the Fujitsu team will publicly release a [sprint report](#sprint-report) text file detailing the issues and pull requests that were addressed during the sprint and a [video](#video) of the work they have achieved during the sprint.

-*Where?
-How long?
-As a PR to the repo?
-And then maybe open an accompanying issue to collect comments?*
+Details of this release can be found in the [sprint-demo-requirements.md](project-management/sprint-demo-requirements.md) file.
+The sprint report will be added to the [SPRINTREPORT.md](SPRINTREPORT.md) file in the main GitHub repository ([https://github.com/alan-turing-institute/AutisticaCitizenScience](https://github.com/alan-turing-institute/AutisticaCitizenScience)).

+The community are asked to review this video and share their thoughts and feedback.

 *Fujitsu marketing could get involved with this... needs to be discussed with the entire team*

-The community are asked to review this video and share their thoughts and feedback.
+### 6. Sprint meetings every 2 weeks

+The Fujitsu team have fortnightly agile sprint cycles, beginning with a retrospective of the previous sprint cycle and a sprint planning session.
+During the sprint planning session some of the issues in the Fujitsu team's backlog are pulled into the sprint backlog.
+The sprint backlog is a collection of issues that will be covered during that sprint.

 ### 7. Integrating asynchronous comments